retr0devops/byedpi/README.md

 Implementation of some DPI bypass methods.
-The program is a local SOCKS proxy server.
+The program can work either as a transparent HTTP proxy or as a SOCKS5 proxy.

 Usage example:
 ```